PratyaySarkar/WeatherApp/README.md

-# This is an Ordinary Weather App
+# This is a Weather App